h3li0p4us3-moharami/dotty/README.md

   skip_existing: false
 ```

+For a more detailed example configuration, checkout our [dotty.yaml](example/dotty.yaml) file.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.